mlu108/jenniferlumeng/_pages/about.md

 ---
 I’m a second-year Sc.M. student in Computer Science at Brown University, advised by [Ellie Pavlick](https://cs.brown.edu/people/epavlick/) and [Carsten Eickhoff](https://health-nlp.com/).
 I graduated from Wellesley College with a double major in CS and history.

-I am deeply passionate about interpretability—mapping hidden representations to the functions models learn, uncovering circuits behind model behavior, and exploring connections between large language models and human cognitive and linguistic processes.
+I am very passionate about mechanistic interpretability and orients my research around three questions: How are aspects of language and world knowledge represented within the model?
+How do modles use these representations to solve tasks and generalize?
+With a better understanding, can we control and mitigate model errors?

 Outside of research, I enjoy creative writing, chamber music & tennis.